420 Beacon is located on the north side of Beacon, between Gloucester and Hereford, with 418 Beacon to the east and 422 Beacon to the west.

 Henry Sears was a retired physician.
 He married in September of 1904 to Jean Irvine Struthers.
 After their marriage they lived at 420 Beacon.

-By the 1907-1908 winter season, 420 Beacon was the home of William H. Wellington, a dry goods merchant and cotton manufacturer.
-He was a widower and his daughter, Anna F. Wellington, lived with him.
+On June 6, 1907, 420 Beacon was purchased from Henry Francis Sears by William H. Wellington, a dry goods merchant and cotton manufacturer.
+He was a widower, his wife, Florence (Florena) (Gray) Wellington, having died in March of 1900.
+Their daughter, Anna Florena Wellington, lived with him.
 They previously had lived in Roxbury.
-William Wellington is shown as the owner of 420 Beacon on the 1908 and 1917 Bromley maps.

 Anna Wellington married in June of 1914 to Dr. Simon Burt Wolbach, a physician and professor at Harvard Medical School specializing in pathology.
 After their marriage, they lived at 420 Beacon with her father.
 Dr. Wolbach previously had lived at 356 Marlborough.

 In November of 1915, William Wellington applied for (and subsequently received) permission to add a small penthouse located towards the front of the building at the center and east side, in front of the skylights, constructed with a steel frame filled in with terra cotta blocks.
-Plans for the addition, designed by architects Peabody and Stearns, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN C-23).
+Plans for the addition, designed by architects Peabody and Stearns, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN C-23).

 William Wellington died in February of 1925.
-S. Burt and Anna Wolbach continued to live at 420 Beacon.
+In his will, he left 420 Beacon and 350 Newbury to his daughter.
+The Wolbachs continued to live at 420 Beacon.
 They also maintained a home in Ipswich and later in South Sudbury.
-William Wellington’s Heirs are shown as the owners of 420 Beacon on the 1928 Bromley map.

-The Wolbachs continued to live at 420 Beacon until about 1936, when they moved to their home in South Sudbury.
+The Wolbachs continued to live at 420 Beacon during the 1934-1935 winter season, after which they made their home in South Sudbury.

-In late 1936, 420 Beacon was purchased from Anna Wolbach by the Vedanta Centre, sponsored by the Ramakrishna Mission of India.
-The transaction was reported in the Boston Globe on December 31, 1936.
+On December 28, 1936, 420 Beacon was purchased from Anna Wolbach by the Vedanta Centre, sponsored by the Ramakrishna Mission of India.

 The Vedanta Centre and Temple of the Universal Spirit continued to be located there until about 1952.

-By 1952, 420 Beacon was owned by Andrew D. MacLachlan.
-In June of 1952, A. D. and Murial A. Maclachlan applied for (and subsequently received) permission to convert the property from a church and dwelling into a church, seven apartments, and one lodging unit.
+In June of 1952, prior to taking title to the property, the Maclachlans had applied for (and subsequently received) permission to convert 420 Beacon from a church and dwelling into a church, seven apartments, and one lodging unit.

 Although the designation of a church remained in the legal occupancy, it appears that the property was occupied entirely as a multiple dwelling.
 By 1967, there were nine apartments listed in the Boston City Directory.